K-State takes down Wichita State, 69-60

 Three Shockers scored in double figures.
 Quincy Ballard finished the game as the Shockers’ leading scorer with 13, while Colby Rogers and Xavier Bell both dropped 12.

-Up next, it’ll be another in-state matchup in Kansas City as WSU will play Kansas.
-That game is set for a 3 p.m. tipoff and will air on ESPN.
+Up next, it’ll be another in-state matchup in Kansas City as WSU will play Kansas on Dec.
+30. That game is set for a 3 p.m. tipoff and will air on ESPN.